If you are under 18, please make sure you have your parents’ permission before providing us with any personal details.

 Other types of hepatitis include hepatitis D, hepatitis E, alcoholic hepatitis and autoimmune hepatitis.
-You can read more about the different types of hepatitis on the NHS Choices website.

 Some types of viral hepatitis will also require Public Health England to be notified.
 This is for types of hepatitis which are rarer in the UK such as hepatitis A and hepatitis B.

 For many types of hepatitis there is no treatment, although symptoms can be managed with antiviral medication.
 It is also important to rest, stay hydrated and also rest your liver (such as not drinking any alcohol).
 You may also be advised to take painkillers such as ibuprofen.
-Some infections pass within a few months while others can become more chronic.
+Some infections pass within a few months while others can become chronic.

 If you test positive for hepatitis you should tell your current and any recent sexual partners (last six months) so that they can get tested too.
 Some clinics also offer partner notification which is a way to contact your partner using a ‘contact slip’.
 This process doesn’t mention your name and lets your partner/s know that they may have been exposed to an STI and advising them to get tested.

 Not an STI but STIs can trigger it.